Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\item \textbf{Sliding Token}.
+$\bullet$~\textbf{Sliding Token}.
 Many existing approaches concatenate the table cells from left to right and include tags to indicate schema information \cite{yin20acl, chen2021open, herzig2020tapas}.
 To use this approach for learned data discovery, the resulting tokens become the input of \textsf{OpenQA}, which we use to obtain a vector embedding.
-Because the input size of \textsf{OpenQA} is bounded~\cite{wu2016google} we must tokenize the concatenated cells.
-We follow the approach in \cite{wu2016google} and produce a sliding window over the cells with size 150 and a stride of size 1.
+Because the input size of \textsf{OpenQA} is bounded~\cite{wu2016google}, we tokenize following the approach in \cite{wu2016google} and feed a sliding window over the cells.

-\item \textbf{RCG\&generated text}. \textsf{RCG} produces (\texttt{subject, predicate, object}) triples.
+$\bullet$~\textbf{RCG\&generated text}. \textsf{RCG} produces (\texttt{subject, predicate, object}) triples.
 We ask whether a textual representation of the triples performs better than the purely structured triples: the intuition is that text would be a closer representation to the input questions than triples.
 In this baseline, we transform triples into text by fine-tuning the T5 model~\cite{raffel2019exploring} using the WebNLG~\cite{gardent2017creating} dataset.
 Then, we feed triples to the fine-tuned model and obtain text as output, which is itself indexed for first-stage retrieval.